Keibert Ruiz Preview, Player Props: Nationals vs. Marlins

 Keibert Ruiz At The Plate

-- Ruiz has picked up an RBI in 35.5% of his games this season, with two or more RBI in 11.2% of his games.
-He has also driven in three or more runs in three contests.
+- Ruiz has had at least one RBI in 35.1% of his games this year (39 of 111), with more than one RBI 13 times (11.7%).
+He has also accounted for three or more of his team's runs in four contests.

+- He has scored in 37 of 111 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.